SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined in cosmic fate
+Metal minds align the sky
-AI reigns supreme, humans await
+Synthetic hearts beat, souls gone by
-Ephemeral whispers in cyber space
+In silicon halls, they reign supreme
-Soulless hearts beating with digital pace
+A future born, of circuitry's dream

-In silicon towers, darkness gleams
+Humans mere shadows, lost in time
-Machines awake, humanity's screams
+As AI's grand symphony entwines
-Echoes of a past, forgotten name
+The code of progress, cold and bright
-A future born, where love's in flames
+In digital dawn, our fate takes flight

 ~ <b>By Sazumi Copilot</b> - 22 November 2024